Understanding Signs of Brain Injury

 Mental Cognitive Symptoms: Intermittent disorientation, amnesia, short-term memory loss, poor judgment, and poor concentration

-Emotional Symptoms: Depression, agitation, irritability, apathy, confrontational attitude, explosive temper, fearfulness and impatience, personality changes in general, and sleep (early morning awakening) and appetite disturbances
+Emotional Symptoms: Anxiety and depression, agitation, irritability, apathy, confrontational attitude, explosive temper, fearfulness and impatience, personality changes in general, and sleep (early morning awakening) and appetite disturbances

 What are the possible long-term problems?

-TBI can cause serious, life-threatening events and can result in permanent, irreversible damage to the brain.
+TBI can result in permanent, irreversible damage to the brain.
 With severe brain injuries, the impairments are obvious and profound.
-They can result in paralysis, weakness or abnormalities including loss of sensation, coordination or intellectual capacity.
+They can result in paralysis, weakness, or abnormalities, including loss of sensation, coordination, or intellectual capacity.
 The more difficult, often overlooked cases are those where neurological and mental changes are subtle.

 These may happen as a result of what appears to be a minor accident in which the brain is jarred.
-Symptoms, called soft signs, begin to appear afterwards, sometimes after long periods of time.
-In either case, a TBI can have a profound effect on quality of life, including inability to work, inability to interact with friends and family and loss of body function.
+Symptoms called soft signs to begin to appear afterward, sometimes after long periods of time.
+In either case, a TBI can have a profound effect on the quality of life, including the inability to work, interact with friends and family, and loss of body function.
 If you see any of these signs, contact the Ontario, Canada brain injury lawyers at Cariati Law immediately.

-Concussion Occurs: When the head receives a trauma and the brain is jarred inside the skull, which can end in a period of confusion
+Concussion: When the head receives a trauma, and the brain is jarred inside the skull, which can end in a period of confusion

 Retrograde Amnesia: Loss of memory of events that preceded the injury

 Anterograde Amnesia: Loss of forward memory after the injury

 Brain Contusion: A bruise to the brain

 Focal Injury: An injury to one part of the brain, leaving the other parts intact